-Boko Haram launches attack in Chad
+Boko Haram launches first attack on Chadian village

 Moundow, Chad — Suspected Boko Haram militants staged their first attack in Chad on Friday, hitting the third country outside their home base of Nigeria in recent days as the region beefs up its military response to the armed Muslim extremist group.